Column01/Discord-Moderation-Bot/README.md

 A bot for moderating users on discord!

+Please note: This bot was intended as a proof of concept for a concept I though of and as such support may be slow.
+Sorry if you tried to use this and it has issues, please just post an issue report and I will try to address it when possible.

 ## Requirements

 - [**Python**](https://www.python.org/downloads/) *version 3.6+*
 - [**discord.py**](https://pypi.org/project/discord.py/)

 Install python and run: `pip install discord.py`

+## Running the bot

+1. Place a text file named ``token.txt`` in the root directory (with `bot.py`) and place your auth token in it
+2. Open a command prompt and use ``python bot.py`` to run the bot.

 ## Command Info